Matrix representation of Magnetic pseudo-differential operators via tight Gabor frames: Introduction

 \subsection{Main goals}

-In this work we continue the study of Gabor frame decomposition of Pseudo-Differential Operators (in short $\Psi$DO's) on $\Rd$ ($d\geq1$), as proposed in \cite{FG-97, G-06}, in order to characterize H\"{o}rmander type $\Psi$DO's with symbols in class $S^p_0(\R^{2d})$, with $p\in\R$, \cite{H-3}, including the 'magnetic twisted case' introduced in \cite{MP-1,IMP-1,IMP-19}.
-We recall that these are symbols $a(\xi,x)$ such that $(1+\xi^2)^{p/2}\, a(\xi,x)$ is uniformly bounded, but no decay is gained by differentiation, see Definition \ref{D-Hsymb}.
-Our main result (Theorem \ref{T-m-Gabor-frame}) shows that their infinitely dimensional matrices in the tight 'magnetic' Gabor frame \eqref{DF-G-frame} that we consider, are strongly localized around their diagonal, with some precise growth condition.
+In this work we continue the study of Gabor frame decomposition of Pseudo-Differential Operators (in short $\Psi$DO's) on $\Rd$ ($d\geq1$), as proposed in \cite{FG-97, G-06}, in order to characterize H\"{o}rmander type $\Psi$DO's with symbols in class $S^p_0(\R^{2d})$, with $p\in\R$, \cite{H-3}, including the \say{magnetic twisted case} introduced in \cite{MP-1,IMP-1,IMP-19}.
+We recall that these are symbols $a(\xi,x)$ such that $(1+\xi^2)^{{ -p/2}}\, a(\xi,x)$ is uniformly bounded, but no decay is gained by differentiation, see Definition \ref{D-Hsymb}.
+Our main result (Theorem \ref{T-m-Gabor-frame}) shows that their infinitely dimensional matrices in the tight \say{magnetic} Gabor frame \eqref{DF-G-frame} that we consider, are strongly localized around their diagonal, with some precise growth condition.

-This matrix representation leads almost immediately to a short proof for the 'magnetic' version of the Calder\'on-Vaillancourt Theorem in \cite{IMP-1} (Theorem \ref{T-m-CV-Thm} in this paper) which completes our previous result in \cite{CHP-3} regarding the Beals commutator criterion (Theorem \ref{T-recBeals} in this paper).
+This matrix representation leads almost immediately to a short proof for the \say{magnetic} version of the Calder\'on-Vaillancourt Theorem in \cite{IMP-1} (Theorem \ref{T-m-CV-Thm} in this paper) which completes our previous result in \cite{CHP-3} regarding the Beals commutator criterion (Theorem \ref{T-recBeals} in this paper).

 At the same time, we shed new light on some previous results obtained in \cite{CIP, CHP-3, CGSS, CMM} and we include some developments of the ideas which were introduced there.
-For example, in Corollary \ref{coro1} we obtain in a straightforward way that the magnetic Moyal product (see \eqref{DF-mMprod}) of a symbol of class $S_0^p$ with a symbol of class $S_0^q$ produces a symbol of class $S_0^{p+q}$.
+For example, in Corollary \ref{coro1} we obtain in a straightforward way that the magnetic Moyal product (see \eqref{DF-mMprod}) of a symbol of class $S_0^p$ with a symbol of class $S_0^q$ produces a symbol of class $S_0^{p+q}$. { Moreover, in Theorem \ref{thm-trace} we give a short and straightforward proof of the fact that if $p<-d$, then the corresponding pseudo-differential operators are locally trace class.
+We also hope that our approach could be relevant for the further development of the magnetic super-operator calculus \cite{LG}.}

-Let us emphasize that the type of arguments we develop in this paper are related in spirit with the 'partition of unity' techniques developed in \cite{Bo-96-97, BoCh, BoLe, Le-LN-19}.
+Let us emphasize that the type of arguments we develop in this paper are related in spirit with the \say{partition of unity} techniques developed in \cite{Bo-96-97, BoCh, BoLe, Le-LN-19}.